flashbots/suave-specs/specs/rigil/mevm.md

 Address: `0x42030000000000000000000000000000000000`

 Initializes bids within the ConfidentialStore.
 Prior to storing data, all bids should undergo initialization via this precompile.

+*Note: The name Bids are an artefact from early development.
+Bids represent a "Data Identifier" used when operating on confidential data and no longer have any relation to a bid in an auction.
+They useful for coordinating on confidential data with out revealing underlying data, for instance a SUAVE transaction can emit logs on chain which reference the `bidId` from a Confidential Compute Request which follow up transactions can now reference.*

 #### `FetchBids`